pierva/deploy-flask-app-to-linux-server/README.md

 Please follow the steps indicated in the [catalog-app](https://github.com/pierva/catalog-app) README to proper setup the application for production.

 In apache2, the applications are by default served from the `/var/www/html` folder.
-By default the html folder contains the index.html file that we see when we navigate to the server IP in the client browser.
+By default the html folder contains the index.html file that we have see when we navigated to the server IP in the client browser.
 You should change this file to show some message to the user for when there is some problem in the server.

-The configuration guide on how to setup the virtual host can be found [here](https://modwsgi.readthedocs.io/en/develop/user-guides/quick-configuration-guide.html)

 ### 9.1 Clone the application
 Navigate in the `www` directory and clone the application.
 If you just run the below command you'll clone the application inside a new folder called `catalog-app`